DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 If you're bored with the comfort of familiarity, all you have to do to get back into Phase 2 is move your feet.

+But what can you do when you're tired of adding yet another set of CRUD endpoints to an API?

 ### Treat It Like A Video Game

-What do you do when you're tired of adding yet another CRUD model to the application?
+What do you do when you get bored of a video game but can't find something else to play?
 Try one or more of these:

 - **Speedrun it.**
 - **Use a different editor.**
 - **Install mods (a.k.a.
 Neovim plugins).**